syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 The circle measurement annotation is displayed as circle shape in the page.
 The radius or diameter distance of the circle is measured and the value is displayed in the pop-up window.

-[PdfCircleMeasurementAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfCircleMeasurementAnnotation.html) is used to add a circle measurement annotation to the page.
+[PdfCircleMeasurementAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfCircleMeasurementAnnotation.html) class is used to add a circle measurement annotation to the page.

 {% tabs %}